ISISComputingGroup/ibex_developers_manual/nGEM-detector.md

 * specify a new copy to location of data files in the opi
 * create share/map drive on destination computer if it is not a simple attached USB drive

+## debugging

+* If the NGEM vendor software is restarted, the IOC will need to be restarted.
+Kill the running ioc cmd window and then run runIOC.bat shortcut on desktop

+If